 11) Mt.
 Kinabalu in Sabah, Malaysia

 In a totally impromptu move, I ended up climbing Mt.
-Kinabalu, Southeast Asia’s second tallest mountain, in just one day.
+Kinabalu, one of Southeast Asia’s tallest mountains, in just one day.

 It was a grueling full 12 hours of climbing up and then back down, and while it is one of the coolest and most character-building things I’ve done, I have my doubts I’ll be motivated to do it twice!